BGMP/LRU/README.md

 Memory administration emulator built in C.

 This program emulates memory management implementing the LRU (Least Recently Used) page replacement algorithm.
-The implementation is rather simple and aims to be easy to read and understand, as it is a project I made for an Operative Systems class, and decided to tidy up and upload here as an academic resource for anybody to peek into.
+The implementation is rather simple, and it aims to be easy to read and understand.

+This is a project I made for an Operative Systems class, which I decided to tidy up and upload to GitHub as an academic resource for anybody to peek into.

 ### General Overview
 As stated in the brief summary above, this program is meant to be a resource for people who would like to understand